pointw-dev/hypermea/src/hypermea/doc/README.md

 If you are an **API developer** who will make changes to `{$project_name}` itself, please see [`src/{$project_name}/README.md`](./src/{$project_name}/README.md).

-## Getting Started

-If you are running a local instance using all of the defaults, the API is served here http://localhost:2112.

-Wherever your instance of the API is, this doc will refer to its location as `{BASE_API_URL}`.

-## Authorization

-If your API is equipped with auth, there are two ways a client can authenticate.

-1. OAuth2 (Bearer token)
-2. If the instance of the API you are using was configured with HY_ADD_BASIC, there are four "backdoor" users you can use

-See the [Authorization doc](./doc/Authorization.md) for more details.

-**IMPORTANT**:  If you use a user with the multitenant permission (e.g. root:password) when you POST resources you must add a `_tenant` field with the region code of a valid region.
-If you do not, only other multitenant users will see that resource.  <u>It will be invisible to single tenant users.</u>   If it happens (perhaps on purpose) you can always PATCH the `_tenant` field later.

-By default the `_tenant` field does not appear when you GET resources.
-You can view the field with the [projection query string](https://docs.python-eve.org/en/stable/features.html#projections).

-e.g.

-`GET {resource_href}?projection={"_tenant":1,"name":1}`

-Note: when using query strings that have curly brackets against an instance of the API behind AWS API Gateway, the curly brackets must be urlencoded.

 ## General terms

 - **resource** - similar to an entity, it's the thing you GET.
 It's the R in URL.
 The set of resources comprise the domain the API is responsible for managing.
 There are two basic kinds of resources: